 - DLC and expansion content is eligible if it received a retail release or would have, in my opinion, received a retail release in 1995.

-- Diablo expansions and Civilization expansions qualify, Bioshock Infinite's Burial at Sea does not.
+- Diablo expansions and Civilization expansions qualify, Mass Effect 3's Leviathan DLC does not.

-- Re-releases and remakes are eligible if, in my opinion, the length of time since the original release and the changes made to the game are substantial enough.
+- Re-releases and remakes are eligible if, in my opinion, the length of time since the original release and the changes made to the game are substantial enough to warrant eligibility.